 How to create a SQL Server view with the encryption option?
 The WITH ENCRYPTION option allows you to hide the view code.
 Here is an example of code in T-SQL language to create a view with the ENCRYPTION option.
 First, here is the original tutorial with the script for creating the sales view used in the example.

-SQL script to create a view with the encryption option
+SQL script to create a SQL Server view with encryption option

 - The V_SALES view which is a classic view, i.e. without the encryption option

 - The V_SALES_E view with the encryption option enabled.